Community influence

 Community influence takes these ideas further towards the notion of collective influence.
 Groups and networks often begin with individuals but, if it only remains with them, then:

-• the network is more vulnerable to an individual moving or withdrawing
+• the group is more vulnerable to an individual moving or withdrawing

 • decisions are less likely to address the issues of the communities on which they impact

-• the network is less likely to achieve community development outcomes around community empowerment and well-being
+• the group is less likely to achieve community development outcomes around community empowerment and well-being

-• public bodies and partnerships don’t ‘realise’ ‘community empowerment’ – they might get people’s views represented and change happening, but it is not necessarily about communities being empowered
+• public bodies don’t ‘realise’ ‘community empowerment’ – they might get people’s views represented and change happening, but it is not necessarily about communities being empowered